 What is Still Available?

 However, the three-month Prime membership plan and the annual membership plan will be the same.
-Users can enjoy Amazon prime subscription benefits by enrolling in three-month subscription or annual Prime membership plans.
-For any users looking to purchase Amazon Prime membership or new membership that can buy the subscription plans of Rs.
+Users can enjoy Amazon Prime subscription benefits by enrolling in a three-month subscription or annual Prime membership plan.
+For any users looking to purchase Amazon Prime membership or new membership, they can buy the subscription plans of Rs.
 329 (three-month plan) & Rs.
-999 (annual subscription plan) and enjoy amazon Prime membership.
+999 (annual subscription plan) and enjoy Amazon Prime membership.